Absorbent incontinence aids

 Regular relaxation

-If your incontinence is very burdensome for you, a mental balance can be valuable.
+If your incontinence burdens you greatly, emotional balance can be valuable.
 Get used to not focusing on your worries.
 Especially build in your

 Consciously create opportunities in everyday life that bring you joy: